epccs/RPUadpt/Remote/README.md

 The I2C address is 0x29 (dec 41).
 It is organized as an array of read or write commands.
 Note: the sent data is used to size the reply, so add an extra byte after the command to size the reply.

-0. reads this shields RPU_BUS addrss (default is '1', or from EE_PROM)
+0. reads this shields RPU_BUS addrss (default is '1') and activate normal mode.
 1. writes this shields RPU_BUS address to EE_PROM (not implemented)
 2. read the address sent when DTR/RTS toggles
 3. write the address that will be sent when DTR/RTS toggles
 4. reads TBD (not implemented)
-5. wrtie normal RPU_BUS mode (send 0xFF on DTR pair) that will cancel lockout and connect all devices to the bus.
+5. activate normal mode which will cancel lockout and connect all devices to the bus.
 6. reads error status bits[0:DTR readback timeout, 1:twi transmit fail, 2:DTR readback not match]
 7. wrties (or clears) error status